manfredsteyer/ngx-build-plus/readme.md

     npm i @angular/elements --save
     ```

-2. Expose a component as an Custom Element:
+2. Expose a component as a Custom Element:

     ```TypeScript
     import { BrowserModule } from '@angular/platform-browser';